aminalaee/sqladmin/docs/configurations.md

         column_exclude_list = [User.id]
     ```

-## Detail page
+## Details page

-These options allow configurations in the detail page, in the case of this example
+These options allow configurations in the details page, in the case of this example
 where you can view details of a single User.

 The options available are: